androidessence/androidessence.com/_posts/2021-02-22-enforce-custom-views-with-lint.md

 # Defining The Issue

-With our `Detector`, we also need to define `Issue`, which represents the potential bug that lint is looking for.
+With our `Detector`, we also need to define an `Issue`, which represents the potential bug that lint is looking for.
 This is where we define severity, priority, and a description:

 ```kotlin
 @JvmStatic